-Commute.org Internet Site: The Alliance's website, commute.org, provides detailed information on all Alliance programs including: forming vanpools, utilizing the 511.org ridermatching tool, receiving vanpool incentives; starting a carpool and receiving the carpool incentive; the emergency ride home program; the try transit program; bicycle parking incentive and safety classes; shuttle routes and schedules; transit schedules and information.
+Commute.org Internet Site: The Alliance's website, commute.org, provides detailed information on all Alliance programs including: forming vanpools, utilizing the 511.org ridematching tool, receiving vanpool incentives; starting a carpool and receiving the carpool incentive; the emergency ride home program; the try transit program; bicycle parking incentive and safety classes; shuttle routes and schedules; transit schedules and information.
 Commute.org also provides rider alerts to advise shuttle riders of changes to schedules or other pertinent information that riders may need.
+The Alliance uses a variety of social media outlets to reach commuters.
+The use of Twitter and Facebook have proven to be highly effective means of getting commuters to further explore the programs that are described in more detail on www.commute.org.